azaozz/wp-jquery-update-test/readme.txt

 3. Latest jQuery with the latest jQuery Migrate and latest jQuery UI.
 4. As above without jQuery Migrate.

-If you find a bug in a WordPress script or in a jQuery plugin please report it.
+If you find a bug in a jQuery related script please report it.
 Instructions are available at the plugin's settings page.

 = Default settings =